Original news piece published 2 April, updated last 28 April 2021

-At a special launch even in Vietnam this week Gigabyte showcased their new 43.4″ sized Aorus FV43U display.
-This offers a 3840 x 2160 “4K” resolution combined with a 144Hz refresh rate and 1ms MPRT (moving picture response time) spec, which also implies the availability of a motion blur reduction backlight.
-VRR support was not discussed but this will almost certainly include adaptive-sync for VRR from compatible NVIDIA and AMD systems.
+At a special launch even in Vietnam at the beginning of April Gigabyte showcased their new 43.4″ sized Aorus FV43U display.
+This offers a 3840 x 2160 “4K” resolution combined with a 144Hz refresh rate and 1ms MPRT (moving picture response time) spec, which is possible because of the availability of a motion blur reduction backlight.
+The FV43U also includes HDR 1000 certification and HDMI 2.1 connectivity for the latest generation consoles and graphics cards.

 The screen has also been certified under the VESA DisplayHDR 1000 standard, allowing for a peak brightness of 1000 cd/m2, and requiring backlight local dimming to be featured.
 This will be edge lit with a limited number of zones similar to other recently announced screens of this size such as the Asus ROG Strix XG43UQ.

 The FV43U is expected to retail for around $1500 and it’s available in Vietnam now.
 It will also be available in Asia soon, and other markets in the coming months.